-- The school is meeting or exceeding attendance targets set within the SDP. - The school's attendance is in line with, or exceeds that of local and National comparator schools and is striving to be in line with National attendance data. - The school has positive feedback from the school community as well as outside agencies such as Ofsted and the local authority regarding attendance.
+- The school is meeting or exceeding attendance targets set within the SDP. - The school's attendance is in line with, or exceeds that of local and National comparator schools and is striving to continue to improve. - The school has positive feedback from the school community as well as outside agencies such as Ofsted and the local authority regarding attendance.